-With the rise of the use of mobile and handheld devices, there are lots of industries that can benefit from using device storage carts or stations for charging, syncing and keeping devices safe.
-Here we look at some of the trends in terms of tablet usage in industry and where mobile charging stations will be useful:
+With the rise of the use of mobile and handheld devices, there are lots of industries that can benefit from using device storage carts or stations for charging and securing devices.

 1. Schools, Universities and Colleges

 Lack of security for devices in the education sector was the inspiration behind the launch of LocknCharge, after Australian educator Paul Symons noticed in 1998 a need for securing laptops and devices in his school.